Mix Q-learning for Lane Changing: A Collaborative Decision-Making Method in Multi-Agent Deep Reinforcement Learning: Introduction

+In recent years, researchers make significant efforts in multi-agent cooperative decision making, achieving promising results in tasks such as StarCraft\cite{vinyals2017starcraft, usunier2016episodic} and collaborative hunting\cite{tsutsui2022emergence}, and emerge outstanding multi-agent cooperative methods like VDN\cite{sunehag2017value}, $Q_{mix}$\cite{rashid2020monotonic} and DDPG\cite{lillicrap2015continuous}.
+However, due to the complexity, uncertainty, and high sensitivity of lane-changing decision-making scenarios, directly applying the aforementioned methods to lane-changing decisions can lead to mismatches in reward allocation or action space dimensions.
 To address the above issues, we propose the Mix Q-learning for Lane Changing (MQLC) model.
 First, we achieve more accurate predictions of neighbouring vehicles' intentions through deep learning-based trajectory prediction, outperforming current techniques.
 In addition, the classical Deep Q-Network (DQN) structure is extended to adapt to the lane-changing decision environment, enabling superior information acquisition and processing at the agent level, thereby facilitating the learning of safe and efficient lane-changing strategies.
 At the decision level, we plan to adopt a collaborative approach between agents in the context of CVIS, using joint decision making with both global and individual coordination.
-Specifically, We adopt the approach proposed by Zhang et al. \cite{zhang2019integrating}, known as the "QCOMBO" framework, to establish individual and global Q-networks.
+Specifically, we adopt the approach proposed by Zhang et al. \cite{zhang2019integrating}, known as the ``QCOMBO" framework, to establish individual and global Q-networks.
 This framework aims to align the collective Q-decisions of all individuals with the global Q-estimation, thereby incorporating the global context into individual decision-making processes.
 However, in this framework, individual Q networks were still solely responsible for decision making without taking into account collaborative considerations.
 To address this limitation and to account for the collaborative nature of lane-changing decisions, we analyse the characteristics of collaboration in lane-changing decisions and introduce the paradigm of individual Q-network action preselection followed by global Q-network arbitration.
 This paradigm ensures that all agents make coordinated lane-changing decisions while maximizing overall utility and preserving individual gains.
 By enhancing both decision information analysis and decision formulation aspects, our method aims to achieve rational individual control and improve overall traffic efficiency.
-By enhancing these aspects, our model aims to increase the credibility and safety of the decisions made.

 In general, the contributions of this paper are as follows: